0m0kenny/oak/bin/bash/README_bash.md

 10) **bcgmap_contig.sh**: is a script that adds contig info to the cgmap '*_bayes.vcf' files from the reference genome.
 This is necessary before attempting to index, sort or merge these files.

 9) **cgmap_merge.sh**: is a script that concatentates cgmap '*_bayes.vcf' files with multiple lanes into one vcf file then merges all vcfs into one big merged file.

+10) **filter.sh**: is a script that filters the merged vcf files using PLINK.
+You can add more parameters as needed.

+11) **wcfst_matrix.sh**: is a script that calculates fst scores via vcftools for between population diversity.